 A parent seeking to defend themselves for unpaid child support has a number of statutory and procedural defenses as well.
 An experienced Frisco child support attorney can assist you in identifying whether those defenses apply in your situation.

-Contact the Tadlock Law Office at 214-550-1122 for a FREE CONSULTATION to discuss your child support matter.
+Contact the Tadlock Law Office at 214-550-1122 for a PHONE CONSULTATION to discuss your child support matter.